nickaggarwal/open-docs/README.md

 # Open Docs

-A documentation website built with React, TypeScript, Material UI, and MDX, inspired by Docusaurus.
+A documentation website built with React, TypeScript, Bootstrap, and MDX, inspired by Docusaurus.

 ## Features